 Requirement of Writing

-An employer and employee can agree on the term of employment, which may be definite (defined period), indefinite or piecemeal (dependent upon completion of work assignments.
-Importantly, however, an indefinite term is deemed to exist in any of the following circumstances:
+The term of employment has important implications with respect to termination of employment.
+An employer and employee can agree on the employment term, which may be definite (i.e., for a defined period), indefinite or piecemeal (i.e., dependent on the completion of assigned work).
+It is important to note that an indefinite term is deemed to exist in any of the following circumstances:

-- Employment under an oral contract that has subsisted for one year or more (following the January 1, 2008, effective date of the Labor Contract Law);
+- The employee has been employed under an oral contract that has subsisted for one year or more following the January 1, 2008, effective date of the Labor Contract Law

-- The employer and employee have entered into a fixed term labor contract twice successively and the parties intend to renew such contract upon its expiry (unless the employee has requested a fixed term); or
+- The employer and employee have entered into a fixed-term labor contract twice successively, and the parties intend to renew such contract upon its expiration (unless the employee has requested a fixed term)

-- The employee has worked for an employer continuously for 10 years or more (unless the employee has requested a fixed term).
+- The employee has worked for an employer continuously for ten years or more (unless the employee has requested a fixed term)

 Rights of Termination of Employment

-An employee has the unilateral right to terminate his or her labor contract without reason, subject only to 30 days’ advanced written notice.
-This notice period is reduced to three days during any probationary period stipulated in the labor contract (which can be up to six months in the case of an indefinite term or greater than three-year-term labor contracts).
-No prior notice is required if the employer has breached the law or labor contract (for example, failed to timely pay wages or social insurance contributions).
+Termination by Employee — An employee has the unilateral right to terminate his or her labor contract without reason, subject only to 30 days’ advance written notice.
+This notice period is reduced to three days during any probationary period stipulated in the labor contract (which can be up to six months in the case of indefinite term or greater than three-year term labor contracts).
+No prior notice is required if the employer has breached the law or labor contract (for example, if the employer has failed to pay wages or social insurance contributions in a timely manner).

-Even in cases of permissible termination (other than those based on employee fault), 30 days’ prior written notice (or relevant payment in lieu of such notice) is required, and severance is payable upon the termination of employment, unless the termination is for employee fault.
+Even in cases of permissible termination (other than those based on employee fault), a 30-day prior written notice (or relevant payment in lieu of such notice) is required, and severance is payable upon the termination of employment, unless the termination is for employee fault.
 These limited employer termination rights highlight the significance of indefinite term employment.

 Reinstatement for Wrongful Termination

-If an employer wrongly dismisses an employee, the employee is entitled to reinstatement to his or her job position, or if the employee does not request reinstatement or the contract is no longer capable of being performed, the employer is obligated to pay twice the severance otherwise payable to the employee as damages.
+If an employer wrongly dismisses an employee, the employee is entitled to reinstatement to his or her job position.
+If the employee does not request reinstatement, or if the contract is no longer capable of being performed, the employer is obligated to pay twice the severance otherwise payable to the employee as damages.

 Other Labor Standards and Entitlements

-There are a number of laws establishing various labor standards and employee entitlements, especially at the local levels.
-These include statutory benefits for employees, such as minimum wages, maximum work hours, right to overtime payments, public holidays, statutory leave and social insurance.
+China’s employment statutes encompass laws establishing various labor standards and employee entitlements, especially at local levels.
+These may include statutory benefits for employees such as minimum wages, maximum work hours, right to overtime payments, public holidays, statutory leave and social insurance.
 Local standards are subject to variation.

 Specific HR and Personnel Considerations for Outsourcing Transactions

-Over the life of an outsourcing transaction, a number of events or activities impacting the supplier’s employees can occur that may carry significant implications under Chinese law.
-Although a number of these events or activities can occur at multiple times over the course of an outsourcing, their incidence is often associated with a particular phase of the outsourcing—namely, the inception or beginning of the transaction (sometimes referred to as the transition); the period of ongoing performance (sometimes referred to as steady-state), and the termination or end-phase of the outsourcing.
-The following discussion identifies some of the more significant activities or events associated with these phases and describes the likely treatment under Chinese employment law.
+Over the life of an outsourcing transaction, various events or activities impacting the supplier’s employees occur that carry significant implications under Chinese law.
+Although some of these events or activities can occur at multiple times over the course of an outsourcing, their incidence is often associated with a particular phase of the outsourcing.
+These phases notably include the inception or beginning of the transaction (sometimes referred to as the transition), the period of ongoing performance (sometimes referred to as steady-state), and the termination or end-phase of the outsourcing.
+The following discussion identifies some of the more significant activities or events associated with these phases and describes their probable treatment under Chinese employment law.

 Transition Phase: Transfer of Customer Employees to Supplier

-Even in mature outsourcing markets familiar with outsourcing transactions, labor issues are often significant during the transition phase, and the human resources teams of both the customer and the supplier are integral transaction participants.
-It should not be surprising then, that given the relatively recent adoption of the applicable employment laws in China as well as the general immaturity of the service outsourcing market in China, there is uncertainty about exactly how some of the activities and events of the transition phase will be treated.
-Fortunately, customers and suppliers can draw on lessons learned from many years of sourcing experience in other environments, although application of the laws of China will undoubtedly produce some unique aspects for Chinese outsourcings.
+Even in mature outsourcing markets in which all parties are familiar with outsourcing transactions, labor issues are often significant during the transition phase, and the human resources teams of both the customer and the supplier are integral transaction participants.
+It should not be surprising then that given the relatively recent adoption of the applicable employment laws in China, as well as the general immaturity of the nation’s service outsourcing market, there is uncertainty regarding exactly how some of the activities and events of the transition phase will be treated.
+Fortunately, customers and suppliers can draw on lessons learned from many years of sourcing experience in other environments, although application of China’s employment laws will undoubtedly produce some unique aspects for Chinese outsourcings.

-Ideally, the outsourcing agreement should expressly define the extent to which the supplier is obligated to make (or prevented from making) offers of employment to Incumbent Employees.
-Sophisticated suppliers have developed significant experience in recruiting and hiring employees from customers, and in many cases a large percentage of supplier personnel consist of employees successfully transitioned from customers.
-Notwithstanding such defined objectives, however, this is an area where employment law plays a particularly significant role in defining the respective responsibilities of the customer and the supplier.
+Ideally, the outsourcing agreement should expressly define the extent to which the supplier is obligated to make (or is prevented from making) offers of employment to Incumbent Employees.
+Sophisticated suppliers have developed significant experience in recruiting and hiring employees from customers, and in many cases a large portion of supplier personnel consists of employees successfully transitioned from customers.
+Notwithstanding such defined objectives, however, this is an area in which employment law plays a particularly significant role in defining the respective responsibilities of the customer and the supplier.